sgaul/peah2014/index.md

     };
 </script>

 ## 2014 individual results

 Individual results for the year are listed in the table below.

-(Some gardeners harvested more than one crop for the pe'ah contribution, so each crop is shown in that case.
-We also tracked a few plots in the same column, so I've lumped those together, i.e. plots 6 and 11 are 'Masha and Dan and Len and Avery').
+Some gardeners harvested more than one crop for the pe'ah contribution, so each crop is shown in that case.
+We also tracked a few plots in the same column, so I've lumped those together, i.e. plots 6 ('Masha and Dan') and 11 ('Len and Avery') are listed as 'Masha and Dan and Len and Avery.'

 <!-- html table generated in R 3.0.2 by xtable 1.7-4 package -->
 <!-- Tue Oct 14 11:30:04 2014 -->